Docs

 Composing CRDTs

-In Loro, you can build complex data structures using basic CRDTs such as List, MovableList, and Map.
+In Loro, you can build complex data structures using basic CRDTs such as List, MovableList, Map and Tree.
 These containers can include sub-containers, which in turn can contain more sub-containers, allowing for the composition of intricate data structures.

 It's important to note that documents in Loro must adhere to a tree structure.
 This means that while a parent can have multiple children, each child is restricted to only one parent.
 Therefore, the document forms a tree rather than a graph (like a DAG).